 What side effects can corticosteroids cause?

-Like all medications, corticosteroids carry a risk of side effects.
-Some side effects can cause serious health problems.
-When you know what side effects are possible, you can take steps to control their impact on your health.
+Corticosteroids carry a risk of side effects, some of which can cause serious health problems.
+When you know what side effects are possible, you can take steps to control their impact.

 Side effects of oral corticosteroids